backstage/backstage/docs/tutorials/quickstart-app-auth.md

 );
 ```

-> Start the backend and frontend as before.
-When the browser loads, you should
+8. Start the backend and frontend as before

-> be presented with a login page for GitHub.
-Login as usual with your GitHub
+When the browser loads, you should be presented with a login page for GitHub.
-> account.
-If this is your first time, you will be asked to authorize and then
+Login as usual with your GitHub account.
+If this is your first time, you will be
-> are redirected to the catalog page if all is well.
+asked to authorize and then are redirected to the catalog page if all is well.

 # Where to go from here